|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 11: To Puerto Natales

 Today, we explore the northern part of Paine National Park for yet more spectacular views of Chilean Patagonia.
 We then visit Milodon Cave, where, in the late 19th century, Captain Eberhard found bones and fur of a long extinct giant ground sloth.
 We then continue on to Puerto Natales.
-Overnight in Puerto Natales.

 Day 12: To Puerto Varas

-Some time for sightseeing on this leisurely travel day.
+We have some time for sightseeing on this leisurely travel day.
 Enjoy the scenery as we drive to Punta Arenas for our short flight to Puerto Montt and then transfer to Puerto Varas.

 Day 13: Volcanoes and Petrohué Rapids